COPtoLON/KB/Career/Resume.md

 - **Developed advanced VBA coursework**, covering topics such as nested macros, complex function creation, and cross-application integration within the Windows environment (VBA/VBS).
 - **Facilitated interactive learning** by demonstrating real-world applications of Excel automation and Python scripting, enabling participants to apply these skills in professional settings.
 - 3-day Course on Pedagogical presentation in teaching
+Note: Quit after 8 months, to work my a job more closely related to my desired career path with LD Pensions.

 ### DATA ANALYST
 **August 2021 – August 2023**\